 Accrued compensated absences may be carried over to the following year, with a maximum accrual of 300 hours for vacation time, 160 hours for compensatory time, and no maximum accrual for sick time.
 Upon an employee's separation from service from the Authority, the Authority pays the full amount of accrued vacation time and accrued compensatory time.
-Accrued sick time is also paid out, up to a maximum of 480 accrued hours of 33% of sick leave balance, less 80 hours.
+Accrued sick time is also paid out, up to a maximum of 33% of 400 accrued hours.

-At year end, the estimated value of accumulated compensated absence leave, including the Authority's portion of employment costs, is \$2,461,191.
+At year end, the estimated value of accumulated compensated absence leave, including the Authority's portion of employment costs, is \$3,142,057.